 Xerlan and Christopher Deery are very experienced working with many clients with medical issues.
 They have been honored to work with the medical and rehabilitation departments of several hospitals, and have been a fixture at the Oklahoma Academy of Family Physicians Annual Meeting, The Oklahoma Nurses Association Annual Meetings, and have participated in Grand Rounds at more than one hospital.
-They have worked with Cancer Treatment Centers of America Tulsa in the Oncology Rehab Department, and understand how to work with the medically frail and pre-and post-surgical clients.
+They have worked with Cancer Treatment Centers of America Tulsa in the Oncology Rehab Department, with several Physical Therapy centers, and understand how to work with the medically frail and pre-and post-surgical clients.

 But not all medical issues concern frailty – Xerlan and Christopher use their skills preparing people for many different forms of surgery, as well as working with people after several different types of medical procedures.
 Specific massage techniques blended with lymphatic drainage based on the time frame of the surgical procedure and healing process, can be indicated for some medical patients.
 Special attention is taken to insure that the massage techniques used are appropriate and are specific to the surgery.

-Indications for Lymphatic Drainage Therapy in Surgery Recovery
+Lymphatic Drainage Therapy in Surgery Recovery

 Lymphatic Drainage can effectively alleviate the edemas, chronic inflammation and pain of many musculoskeletal and conncective tissue disorders.
 Some studies have shown that substances injected into joints are removed, at least partially, by the lymphatic system.